Skip to main content

 Foreword

-I started Revlence because I believed most organisations could not tell you what their customer relationships were actually worth.
+I started Revlence because I believed most organisations couldn't reliably tell you what their customer relationships are worth, and people within those organisations are making decisions without the full picture.
 Behind that belief was something more personal: customers were suffering for it, with their problems rarely getting solved.

-This report tested that belief against two sources: what Australian enterprises report publicly, and what the senior leaders running CX inside them say directly.
+This report tested that belief against two sources: what Australian enterprises report publicly, and what the senior leaders running customer measurement inside them describe directly.

 The public data showed the gap in measurement.
-The executive interviews showed something more uncomfortable: the gap is known.
-The leaders we spoke to understood the problem clearly.
-They could name it, describe it, and in several cases had been trying to close it for years.
-What they could not do was make the financial case that would move capital toward solving it.
+The executive interviews showed something harder to resolve: the gap is already visible to the people inside it.
+The leaders we spoke to diagnosed the problem with precision.
+Several had been working on it for years.

-Without a credible financial number attached to a customer problem, the argument loses.
+Without that number, the argument loses to priorities that already carry one.
 Every time.
-The organisation moves on to the next priority, the problem persists, and the revenue consequence accumulates invisibly until it shows up somewhere downstream as churn, or a number nobody can quite explain.
+The revenue consequence accumulates invisibly until it shows up downstream as churn, or as a number nobody can quite explain.

-This report makes those consequences visible.
-Not as a warning, but as a starting point.
-The CX industry is not beyond recovery.
+This report makes those consequences visible as a starting point.
 What is required is a financial case, and the measurement infrastructure to support it: the ability to say, with precision, what customer relationships are worth, where value is bleeding, and what to do about it.

 This is the first edition of what Revlence intends to publish regularly.
 The methodology will deepen.
-But the question at the centre of it will not change: are Australian enterprises governing customer value, or merely describing it?
+The question at the centre of it will not: are Australian enterprises governing customer value, or merely describing it?

 Harrison Deck